Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Simulation Study

 \subsection{Estimator Configurations}

-We estimate each of the statistical estimands using the following estimators with inference based on the conservative working influence curves describe above: IPTW, IPTW-DR, TMLE, and CV-TMLE.
+We estimate each of the statistical estimands using the IPTW, IPTW-DR, TMLE, and CV-TMLE estimators, with inference based on the conservative working influence curves describe above.
 The G-computation estimator is also employed, but confidence intervals are not generated.

-A correctly specified logistic regression is used to estimate the nuisance parameter $g_0$.
-SuperLearner is used to estimate $Q_0$ and the ODTR \citep{van2007super, luedtkeSLODTR}.
-The ODTR is estimated using a ``blip-only" library, using a blip-based metalearner (i.e., an approach to creating an ensemble of candidate ODTR algorithms), and selecting the mean outcome under the candidate rule as the risk function \citep{montoyaplaceholder}.
+A correctly specified logistic regression is used to estimate the nuisance parameter $g_0$, reflecting the RCT setting.
+SuperLearner is used to estimate $Q_0$ and $d^*_0$.
+The ODTR is estimated using a ``blip-only" library, using a blip-based metalearner (i.e., an approach to creating an ensemble of candidate ODTR algorithms), and using the value of the candidate rule as the risk function \citep{montoyaplaceholder}.
 Three libraries are considered that correspond to varying levels of data-adaptiveness, or potential for overfitting.

-\begin{enumerate} \item ``GLMs - least data adaptive" \begin{itemize} \item $Q_n$ library: four logistic regressions, each with a main terms $W_j$ and $A$, and with an interaction $W_j$ times $A$, for $j \in \{1,..,4\}$ \item $d^*_n$ library: univariate linear regressions with each covariate \end{itemize} \item ``ML + GLMs - moderately data adaptive" \begin{itemize} \item $Q_n$ and $d^*_n$ library: all algorithms in the ``GLMs - least data adaptive" $Q_n$ and $d^*_n$ libraries, respectively, in addition to the algorithms \texttt{SL.glm} (generalized linear models), \texttt{SL.mean} (the average), \texttt{SL.glm.interaction} (generalized linear models with interactions between all pairs of variables), \texttt{SL.earth} (multivariate adaptive regression splines \citep{friedman1991multivariate}), \texttt{SL.nnet} (neural networks \citep{ripley1996pattern}), \texttt{SL.svm} (support vector machines \citep{chang2011libsvm}), and \texttt{SL.rpart} (recursive partitioning and regression trees \citep{breiman2017classification}) from the SuperLearner package \citep{SLpackage} \end{itemize} \item ``ML + GLMs - most data adaptive" \begin{itemize} \item $Q_n$ and $d^*_n$ library: all algorithms in the ``ML + GLMs - moderately data adaptive" $Q_n$ and $d^*_n$ libraries, respectively, in addition to \texttt{SL.randomForest} \citep{breiman2001random} \end{itemize} \end{enumerate}
+\begin{enumerate} \item ``GLMs - least data adaptive" \begin{itemize} \item $Q$ library: four logistic regressions, each with a main terms $W_j$ and $A$, and with an interaction $W_j$ times $A$, for $j \in \{1,..,4\}$ \item $d^*$ library: univariate linear regressions with each covariate \end{itemize} \item ``ML + GLMs - moderately data adaptive" \begin{itemize} \item $Q$ and $d^*$ library: all algorithms in the ``GLMs - least data adaptive" $Q$ and $d^*$ libraries, respectively, in addition to the algorithms \texttt{SL.glm} (generalized linear models), \texttt{SL.mean} (the average), \texttt{SL.glm.interaction} (generalized linear models with interactions between all pairs of variables), \texttt{SL.earth} (multivariate adaptive regression splines \citep{friedman1991multivariate}), \texttt{SL.nnet} (neural networks \citep{ripley1996pattern}), \texttt{SL.svm} (support vector machines \citep{chang2011libsvm}), and \texttt{SL.rpart} (recursive partitioning and regression trees \citep{breiman2017classification}) from the SuperLearner package \citep{SLpackage} \end{itemize} \item ``ML + GLMs - most data adaptive" \begin{itemize} \item $Q$ and $d^*$ library: all algorithms in the ``ML + GLMs - moderately data adaptive" $Q$ and $d^*$ libraries, respectively, in addition to \texttt{SL.randomForest} \citep{breiman2001random} \end{itemize} \end{enumerate}